mortie/mweb/README.md

 * **client_utils**: Boolean.
 Whether utility functions should be included in the client or not.
 Default: true
 * **login**: Boolean.
 Login system on or off.
 Requires `client_utils`.
 Default: false.
+* **reload**: Boolean.
+Whether to reload automatically on file changes or not.
+  Default: true if options.dev is true, false otherwise

 ## Methods

-In addition to these methods, `app.express` is a reference to the native express `app` object, which has its own properties and methods.
+In addition to these methods, `app.express` is a reference to the native express `app` object, which has its own properties and methods. `app.server` is a reference to the HTTP server.

 ### app.get(path, function(req, res)), app.post(path, function(req, res))